Bulimulus sporadicus (d’Orbigny, 1835)

 On 11/8/2012 information was received from Dr. David Robinson (USDA APHIS PPQ NIS) that the unidentified Duval, Nassau, Putnam Counties Bulimulus species had now been found in a CSX railroad yard at 62nd St. in Tampa, Hillsborough County, Florida - a location some 250 miles southwest of Jacksonville.
 The USDA identified the species as Bulimulus sporadicus.

 The question remains as to where this new Florida exotic Bulimulus species is originating to be spread by railroad rolling stock.
 During the course of the surveys in Duval County this reporter had a conversation with a member of CSX Transportation railroad police who indicated that some of their rolling stock originates in Mexico and that human stowaways were a recurring problem.
 According to the USDA, Bulimulus sporadicus has also been found in Houston, Texas (no further information).
-Obviously the human stowaways from Mexico are not alone.
+However, the discovery of two very large and obviously long established Bulimulus sporadicus populations adjacent to the Jacksonville Talleyrand marine port facility during August, 2014 suggests that the species could have initially originated at the port and subsequently spread throughout the county by CSX rolling stock.

 Bulimulus Survey Notes

 On 9/6 and 7/2012 this reporter surveyed the CSX rail line for a distance of about seven miles along North Main Street north of the Marble Masters Bulimulus population.
 During the two surveys four additional Bulimulus populations were found (Eastport Road - 11500 block of North Main Street image of specimens - site image, Setzer Road - 10200 block of North Main Street image of specimens - image of specimen on tracks, Franklin Avenue - 10000 block of North Main Street image of specimens, and Clark Road - 9600 block of North Main Street image of specimens - site image bringing the total number of locations along this rail line where the species is present to six and encompassing a distance of 4.5 miles.
-(See Map).
 It should also be noted that during the survey two new populations of Praticolella mexicana K. Perez, 2011 were also discovered.
 Praticolella mexicana is commonly found in south Florida but only recently (2009) made its appearance in the northeast of the state.
-Additionally, prior to these two new finds, the species was only known from four locations, one of which harbors Bulimulus (Duval Container Company).

 On 9/13-14/2012 the CSX Transportation railroad line just south of West Beaver Street (the same area of town where the Bulimulus were initially found at the Duval Container Company in 2009) was surveyed and and five locations were checked.
 Of the five, three had a thriving population of Bulimulus and at two locations Praticolella mexicana were found.
 Sites with Bulimulus populations were the Stockton Street image of specimens - site image, King Street image of specimens - site image, and McDuff Avenue image of specimens - site image railroad crossings (see map below).
 The Stockton Street location had an extremely large population - the largest seen thus far found at any location - and were present on both the east and west sides of the street.